aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <p class="explain">
-    Digging one layer deeper, there are two types of categorization:
+    Digging one level deeper, there are two types of categorization:
   </p>